- CRM/SFA/MA

 Demaecan Co., Ltd. realized strategic expansion of member stores using one of Japan's largest corporate databases.
 By integrating the corporate database, they promoted SFA utilization, reduced man-hours by 17 million yen, and enabled data utilization that is "appreciated by the field."

-• There were challenges regarding the comprehensiveness and reliability of store information necessary for formulating sales strategies
+• There were issues with the comprehensiveness and credibility of store information necessary for formulating sales strategies

 • Can integrate with Salesforce and be used to promote digital transformation (DX)

-• Over 800,000 restaurant records are registered, and the information is highly reliable
+• Over 800,000 restaurant records registered, with high information reliability

 • Able to formulate accurate sales strategies, leading to efficient sales activities

-• Reduced man-hours for store information maintenance and correction by 60%, saving approximately 17 million yen annually
+• Reduced man-hours for store information maintenance and correction by 60%, approximately 17 million yen annually

 • Streamlined back-office operations such as simple anti-social force checks